Resolute Support Mission: Contributing nations

 In 2019, the forces that contributed to the mission were 8,475 Americans that trained and helped Afghan forces, approximately 5,500 Americans engaged in counter-terrorism missions, 8,673 allied soldiers and 27,000 military contractors.

 A new type of U.S. unit, the Security Force Assistance Brigades, deployed to Afghanistan in February 2018 to support the mission.

 The United Kingdom announced in July 2018 that it sent 440 more British personnel to Afghanistan.
 Around half of the additional personnel were deployed in August 2018 and the other half followed by February 2019.
 This increased the total number of British personnel in the country from 650 to 1,090 by early 2019.

 The countries that had personnel in Afghanistan as of February 2021 (with complete statistics last published prior to withdrawal) are as follows.
 The mission was terminated on 12 July 2021, and several countries had personnel in place, before all were withdrawn before 31 August 2021.

 List of commanders

+The Commander of Resolute Support reported to NATO through the Commander of Joint Forces Command – Brunssum, who reported to the NATO Supreme Allied Commander Europe (SACEUR).

 The USFOR-A Commander reports to the Commander, United States Central Command (CENTCOM), who reports directly to the Secretary of Defense.
 This reporting relationship is prescribed in 10 USC Section 164(d)(1).
 The Resolute Support Mission Commander (COMRS) does not have a direct reporting relationship with the Secretary of Defense.
-Rather, he reports through the Commander, U.S. CENTCOM.
-COMRS reports to the NATO chain of command through the Commander of Joint Forces Command – Brunssum, who reports to the NATO Supreme Allied Commander Europe (SACEUR).